A Review of NEST Models for Liquid Xenon and Exhaustive Comparison to Other Approaches: Microphysics Modeling Evaluation

+We note here that the skewed Gaussian $\sigma_p(y)$ must not be conflated with the $E$ and $\mathcal{E}$-dependent skew defined in Section IVB of \cite{VelanDiscrim} as $\alpha_r$, as that skew is instead the observed asymmetry of the resultant charge yields.
+NEST uses $\alpha_r$ from Equation~(13) in~\cite{VelanDiscrim} to smear the mean $N_{e^-}$, while $\alpha_p$ controls the variance of recombination fluctuations, $\sigma_r$ from Equation~\ref{eqn:8}.

-Later we will see a positive $\alpha_r$ value can lead to better background discrimination than expected for LXe.~Weak rejection was expected due to the recombination fluctuations being greater (worse) than binomial, but positive $\alpha_r$ will shift ER events preferentially away from NR (more $Q_y$).
+A positive $\alpha_r$ value can lead to better background discrimination than expected for a WIMP search that uses LXe.
+Weak rejection was expected due to the recombination fluctuations being greater (worse) than binomial, but positive $\alpha_r$ will shift ER events preferentially away from NR (more $Q_y$).
 This has already been observed~\cite{VelanDiscrim}.